Greybody Factors of Charged Dilaton Black Holes in 2 + 1 Dimensions: Charged dilaton black hole

 \subsection{Reflection Coefficient}

 The reflection coefficient $\Re$ for the charged black hole is,

-In the limit of large energies or large $\omega$, the reflection coefficient approaches zero as shown below.
+In the limit of large energies or large $\omega$, the reflection coefficient approaches zero as shown in Fig.5.
 This is in agreement with the fact that at high energies the black hole absorbs more than at smaller energies.